Lafene Health Center

 Lafene Health Center, located adjacent to the west side of campus at 1105 Sunset Avenue, offers K-State students comprehensive, high quality, easily accessible, affordable outpatient health care.
 The Center also serves as a resource and an advocate for health education, promotion and wellness.

-The Ebola virus outbreak of 2014 affects multiple countries West Africa currently includes the countries of Sierra Leone, Guinea, Liberia, Mali and The Democratic Republic of the Congo.
+The Ebola virus outbreak of 2014 affects multiple countries West Africa currently includes the countries of Sierra Leone, Guinea, Liberia, and Mali.
 It is spread by direct contact with the body fluids of a person ill with Ebola or direct contact with an object such as a needle that is contaminated with body fluids from an infected person.
 It is possible to become exposed as well from handling a sick or dead animal who is infected with Ebola or eating raw meat from such an animal.

 Any student or faculty/staff member who has traveled to/from these areas within the past 4 weeks and has been in direct contact with an ill person suspected of having Ebola in that location should call Lafene Health Center @ 785 532-6544 and ask to speak with a nurse or call the Riley County Health Department @ 785 776-4779 to speak with the communicable disease nurse.